23andMe Didn’t Shut Down (2026): What to Do With Your DNA

 23andMe has been in financial difficulty for several years.
 The company's stock price declined more than 98% from its 2021 peak, it was delisted from the Nasdaq exchange, and in late 2024 the entire board of directors resigned except for CEO Anne Wojcicki.
 The company filed for Chapter 11 bankruptcy protection in March 2025.

-Following the bankruptcy filing, 23andMe began exploring the sale of its assets — including its database of genetic information from more than 15 million customers.
-This prompted privacy concerns from regulators, state attorneys general, and customers about what would happen to that data under new ownership.
+Following the bankruptcy filing, 23andMe sold its assets — including its database of genetic information from more than 15 million customers — through a court-supervised auction.
+In July 2025, the nonprofit TTAM Research Institute, founded by 23andMe co-founder Anne Wojcicki, completed its acquisition of those assets.
+The sale process drew privacy concerns from regulators, state attorneys general, and customers about what would happen to that genetic data under new ownership.

-Regardless of how the company's situation resolves, one thing is clear: if you have a 23andMe account, you should download your raw data now.
+Regardless of what new ownership means for the platform, one thing is clear: if you have a 23andMe account, you should download your raw data now.
 It takes two minutes, it's free, and it ensures you retain access to genetic information you already paid for.

 Step 1: Download Your Raw Data Now